Working with geometry using numpy.

 The same points can be used to represent 3 distinctly different geometric objects.

-What I set out to do was create a uniform 2D array of coordinates and a companion array which denotes the feature ID and the from-to point pairs.
+What I set out to do was create a uniform 2D array of coordinates and a companion array which denotes the feature ID and the from-to point pairs plus other useful information.

-This is similar to the FeatureClassToNumPy array approach, but that particular function and its inverse, are only useful for simple singlepart geometries.
+This is similar to esri's FeatureClassToNumPy array approach, but that particular function and its inverse, are only useful for simple singlepart geometries.

 I will document and build on these tools set with examples.